-Several years ago, Tara Wilkie, a BCIT Nursing alumna, travelled to northern Thailand to help establish a medical clinic for tribal children who were victims of sex trafficking.
+Several years ago, Tara Wilkie, a BCIT Nursing alumna and Instructor for Forensic Health Sciences, traveled to northern Thailand to help establish a medical clinic for tribal children who were victims of sex trafficking.
 The number of victims and children at risk shocked her.

 “I remember feeling an extreme sense of relief when I landed [back in Canada],” says Tara, a Registered Nurse with the Fraser Health Authority.
 After returning home from Thailand, she enrolled in the then-called Sexual Assault Nurse Examiner program at BCIT to learn more.

 “It was through the program as well as my employment at the Fraser Health Authority, that I began to realize that trafficking was a huge problem here.
 I just hadn’t seen it,” says Tara.
 “I actually had in my mind that trafficking was just a problem that happened in a third world.”

 According to Statistics Canada, between 2009 and 2014, there were 396 victims of human trafficking.
 Experts believe that number is significantly higher.